 What was daddy’s fate in the Holocaust?

 Several months after liberation, the family received a letter from daddy’s brother.
 He would help the family do what?

-What was
+What was Ellie and her mother’s relationship like before the war started?